SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-19-cloudmon-mini-hackathon-at-pco.md

 So far CloudMon is living in the namespace of the OTC.
 Artem's idea is to lift the development of CloudMon into a more independent place - so that the various communities can contribute more easily.

+### SIG Monitoring

+The effort around CloudMon takes places within the Special Interest Group (SIG) Monitoring at SCS.
+If you want to find out more about what the SIG Monitoring has been working on I recommend the article on [Observability in OpenStack](https://www.linux-magazin.de/ausgaben/2022/10/observability-fuer-openstack/) that was published in the german Linux Magazine recently.
+The SIG Monitoring is one of those really good examples around the SCS community where collaboration is really lived and not just spoken about.